 At this time each year, presidents, diplomats, and representatives from all nations gather at the United Nations headquarters in New York, NY for the UN General Assembly (UNGA).
 The UNGA deliberates on urgent and important global issues, such as security, poverty, and migration.

 This year’s UNGA has an important emphasis on implementation of the UN Sustainable Development Goals (SDGs).
-The SDGs were launched by world leaders at last year’s General Assembly, and consist of 17 high-level goals with 169 targets.
+The SDGs were launched by world leaders at the 2015 General Assembly, and consist of 17 high-level goals with 169 targets.
 The UN goals are ambitious, but achievable with the help of partnerships between governments, NGOs, international organizations, and businesses.
 These goals bind the UN bodies, representatives, and staff—as well as their many partners—around a common mission.

 With fair trade’s aim of improving global sustainability, our core values align directly with that of the UN’s sustainable development agenda.
 Below is a snapshot of the ways in which fair trade businesses are helping achieve the SDGs through trade.